Lyneham High School

 Lyneham High School is a public secondary school in the Australian capital of Canberra that was founded in 1959.
 Located in the suburb of Lyneham, it is one of the only large public high schools in the immediate area.
-The school has a performing arts programs which includes concert and jazz bands, performance-based music classes and drama and dance classes.
+The school has a performing arts programs which includes concert and jazz bands, performance-based music classes and drama, digital arts and dance classes.

 Enrolment

 Lyneham high school's exact student count is not publicly available information, although the school has been stated to be well over its student capacity.
 Most students enrol from the schools Turner Primary School, Majura Primary School, North Ainslie Primary School and Lyneham Primary School.
 The priority enrolment areas (PEAs) of the school include Acton, Turner, Dickson, Hackett, Downer, O'Connor and Watson, the latter being a shared PEA with Campbell High School.

 Band Program

 Lyneham High School's band program consists of five concert bands and two jazz bands, as well as several smaller ensembles across school years.
 The concert bands include the Year 7 Beginner Band, the Year 7 Concert Band, the Year 8 Concert Band, the Year 9 Concert Band, and the Year 10 Concert Band.
 All of these bands are run as an elective class, and instruments include those from the woodwind, brass, and guitar families.
 Percussion instruments are also present in the bands.
 The Jazz bands are extra curricular bands, including the Intermediate Jazz Band and the Senior Jazz Band.
 Every year, all bands enter the Australian National Eisteddfod, and have won numerous awards from the competition.

 Towards the later stages of the year, Year 10 students are offered places in the Ginninderra Wind Orchestra as a means of continuing their musical careers after leaving Lyneham.